gomorpheus/morpheus-docs/release_notes/current.rst

 :Amazon: - Disks added to VMs after provisioning are now deleted along with the VM at teardown time.
 Previously disks added later would remain :superscript:`5.3.4`
 :Ansible: - Fixed an issue which caused Ansible integrations not to inherit the "No Proxy" configuration in global Appliance Settings (Administration > Settings > Appliance) :superscript:`5.3.4`
-:API/CLI: - Added additional prompts to the ``network-routers add`` CLI workflow to enable selection of Edge Clusters and/or Tier-0 Gateways for NSX-T Tier-1 and Tier-0 Gateways :superscript:`5.3.4`
+:API & CLI: - Added additional prompts to the ``network-routers add`` CLI workflow to enable selection of Edge Clusters and/or Tier-0 Gateways for NSX-T Tier-1 and Tier-0 Gateways :superscript:`5.3.4`
             - Fixed an issue that caused GET calls for specific networks, network proxies, and network routers not to work properly for Subtenant users :superscript:`5.3.4`
             - Fixed an issue that prevented custom networks from being created through |morpheus| API :superscript:`5.3.4`
             - Resizing network interface counts via |morpheus| API no longer causes VMs to reboot under certain conditions :superscript:`5.3.4`